2024-25 Catalog

 MASTERS DEGREE PROGRAM

-The Department of Mechanical Engineering and Mechanics offers a Master of Science degree which requires 30 credit hours of graduate work (audit courses may not be used towards the degree) and must satisfy the following University course distribution requirements, as outlined in the RCEAS Graduate Student Handbook.
+The Department of Mechanical Engineering & Mechanics offers a Master of Science degree that requires 30 credit hours of graduate work.
+Audit courses may not be used towards the degree.
+Master's degrees must satisfy the University course distribution requirements, as outlined in the P.C.
+Rossin College of Engineering & Applied Science (RCEAS) Graduate Student Handbook.
 The minimum program for all Masters degrees includes:

-• Not less than 24 credits of 300- and 400-level coursework of which at least 18 hours is at the 400-level.
+• Not less than 24 credits of 300- and 400-level coursework and at least 18 hours at the 400-level.
 Thesis credits count as part of the 400-level requirement.

-• Not less than 18 credit hours in Mechanical Engineering and Mechanics.
+• Not less than 18 credit hours in Mechanical Engineering & Mechanics.

-• Not less than 15 credit hours of 400-level coursework in Mechanical Engineering and Mechanics.
+• Not less than 15 credit hours of 400-level coursework in Mechanical Engineering & Mechanics.

-• No course below the 300-level in Mechanical Engineering and Mechanics can be used towards the degree; however, two courses (6 credits) outside of the department, but in the engineering field, at level 200 and above, may apply, with approval from a student's advisor and the Departmental Graduate Committee.
+• No course below the 300-level in Mechanical Engineering & Mechanics can be used towards the degree; however, two courses (6 credits) outside of the department may be taken at the 200-level.

 Master of Science in Mechanical Engineering